This blog may contain affiliate links. Read our disclosure policy for more info.

 There are literally hundreds of things to do in Queenstown and to be honest, it’s quite overwhelming.
 However, there are a few Queenstown activities that stand out from the rest that I think

-If you’re after more ideas than the ones mentioned below the be sure to read our huge post on 101 things to do in Queenstown – which includes just about everything you could possibly think of!
+If you’re after more ideas than the ones mentioned below, then be sure to read our huge post on 33 free and cheap things to do in Queenstown – which includes all our favorite budget activities in Queenstown, New Zealand.

 Hiking in Queenstown